 Another thing that you may want to be wary of is whether it is your phone that is getting overheated or is your battery too old and has begun overheating because its life cycle is almost over.

 Now that we know why your Android device may be overheating, let us look at how the problem can be fixed.

 Solution 1: Appropriate ventilation

-If you notice your phone or tablet getting too hot in the pocket or when you use a case, then your device is not getting the chance to dissipate the heat that is formed while you use the device.
+If you notice your phone or tablet getting too hot in the pocket or when you use a case, your device is not getting the chance to dissipate the heat formed while you use the device.
 Try using the phone or tablet without the case.
 Now check if it works without heating up.
-If the problem is fixed when you use the phone without the case then you must consider changing the case or not using a case at all.
+If the problem is fixed when you use the phone without the case, you must consider changing the case or not using a case.
 It can be the material of the case which is not allowing the phone to breathe.
 The same problem can occur when devices are kept in the pocket.

 Solution 2: Restart Your device

 If this is the first time you noticed your phone getting overheated, then restart the device.
 While restarting may be a temporary fix, sometimes it is enough to help your phone or tablet put everything in place again and start afresh, which may reduce the chances of your device overheating again.

 Solution 3: Update the software